Spectrum Licensing – Best Practice for Mobile Networks

-Effective spectrum licensing is critical to support the investment required to further expand mobile access.
-It is needed to meet the rapid increase in demand particularly for data services and enhance the quality and range of services offered.
+Effective spectrum licensing is critical to encourage the investment required to expand mobile access, meet the increase in demand for data services and enhance the quality and range of services offered.

-2. A presumption of licence renewal encourages longterm network investment
+- A presumption of licence renewal encourages long-term network investment;

-3. High spectrum prices jeopardise the effective delivery of wireless services
+- High spectrum prices jeopardise the effective delivery of wireless services; and

 - Where spectrum is auctioned, ongoing charges should be limited to recovering the cost of spectrum management.